ToshioCP/Gtk4-tutorial/gfm/sec7.md

   ... ... ...
 ~~~

-There are ten flags.
-But we only need two of them so far.
+There are ten flags in total, but we only need two of them so far.
-We've already used `G_APPLICATION_FLAGS_NONE`.
+We've already used `G_APPLICATION_FLAGS_NONE`, as
-It is the simplest option.
+it is the simplest option, and no arguments are allowed.
-No argument is allowed.
-If you give arguments and run the application, then error occurs.
+If you provide arguments when running the application, an error will occur.

-`G_APPLICATION_HANDLES_OPEN` is the second simplest option.
+The flag `G_APPLICATION_HANDLES_OPEN` is the second simplest option.
 It allows arguments but only files.
-The application assumes all the arguments are filenames.

-Now we use this flag when creating GtkApplication.
+The application assumes all the arguments are filenames and we will use this flag when creating
+our GtkApplication.

 ~~~C
 app = gtk_application_new ("com.github.ToshioCP.tfv3", G_APPLICATION_HANDLES_OPEN);